youralien/youralien.github.io/_posts/2019-05-25-install-cerebro.md

 <h3 style="color: blue">I recommend opening this web page on your laptop, in addition to your phone.
 The instructions will be easier to follow!</h3>

-# 1. Download and Install 'Cerebro' mobile app
+# 1. Download the “Cerebro” iPhone app
 1. <a href="https://i.diawi.com/kGBCzU">Open this link from your iPhone to Download the Cerebro App: https://i.diawi.com/kGBCzU</a>

 2. After install (~1 minute), the app icon should be visible on the desktop (See below)